Betti-Labs/greyscan/README.md

 ---

-**GreyScan Intelligence Platform - The Future of Web Intelligence**
+**GreyScan Master Intelligence Platform - The Civilian Palantir**

-*"From threat detection to market intelligence, GreyScan provides enterprise-grade intelligence capability that adapts and evolves with the web."*
+*"From threat detection to market intelligence, GreyScan provides military-grade intelligence capability that adapts and evolves with the web."*

+**🔥 7 Engines.
+1 Master System.
+Unlimited Intelligence. 🔥**